erikkai/telesign-appverify-jwt-service/README.md

 [![Link Checker](https://github.com/erikkai/telesign-appverify-jwt-service/actions/workflows/link-checker.yml/badge.svg)](https://github.com/erikkai/telesign-appverify-jwt-service/actions/workflows/link-checker.yml)

-> **LEGACY ARCHIVE:** This project demonstrates the backend architecture for a JWT Service integrated with TeleSign's (now legacy) App Verify product.
+> **LEGACY PROJECT:** This project demonstrates the backend architecture for a JWT Service integrated with TeleSign's (now legacy) App Verify product.
 Dead links have been audited and removed.
 It is maintained here as a functional example of token-based authentication patterns.

 # Implement a JWT Service